220321-NET/P0-Gbrea000/README.md

 display details of an order
 Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
-The manager should be able to replenish inventory Models
+The manager should be able to replenish inventory

+Models

 Customer
 StoreFront
 Orders
 Product
-Note

-Add as much models as you would need for your design

 Additional requirements